brainuser5705/personal-website/_current/linux.md

 ## What distro?

-Probably keep it simple and go with Ubuntu.
-Or Pop OS.
-Or I could distro hop.
-The main point is, contrary to Windows, I get to explore with Linux.
+~~Probably keep it simple and go with Ubuntu.
+Or PopOS.~~ Gonna go all in with ArchLinux.
+Using Arch will teach me a lot more about Linux than going with an "pre-configured" distro.
+And one of Arch's main principles is keep it simple, which is what I want.

 # Part 1 - Buying another drive